-- Vegetable Oil – I used grapeseed oil, but any mild-flavored oil, such as extra virgin olive oil or avocado oil, will do.
+- Vegetable Oil – I used grapeseed oil, but any mild-flavored oil, such as extra virgin olive oil, coconut oil, or avocado oil, will do.

 - Apple Cider Vinegar – Subtly sweet, the acid in ACV activates the baking soda and brings balance to the flavor.

 - Liquid Sweetener – Although completely optional, any of your favorite liquid sweeteners will do.
 I prefer maple syrup, but you can use honey or agave if that’s all you have on hand.